cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 (`bool`, optional, default: `false`, introduced in CLI `v2.4.1`)

 A flag that indicates whether the value of `_cq_id` should be a UUID that is a hash of the primary keys or a random UUID.
 If a resource has no primary keys defined the value will always be a random UUID.
-This option cannot be used when you are using a destination in `append` write mode as the `_cq_id` needs to be unique for each row.
+This option cannot be used when you are using a destination that enforces primary keys in `append` write mode as the `_cq_id` needs to be unique for each row.

 Supported by source plugins released on 2023-03-08 and later